• Skip to primary navigation

 • Register

-Join us for a time of sisterhood, exploration and fun during Juneteenth weekend, June 15–17, 2023.
-Featuring a variety of workshops from some of the top quilting professionals in the country and a pop-up quilt show, this event is an opportunity to explore African American quilting, network and celebrate the legacy of Juneteenth.
+Join us in Durham, NC, for Kindred Spirits: A Convergence of African American Quilters, a time of sisterhood, exploration, and fun during Juneteenth weekend, June 19-21, 2025.
+Featuring a variety of workshops from some of the top quilting professionals in the country and a pop-up quilt show, this event is an opportunity to explore African American quilting, network, and celebrate the legacy of Juneteenth.
 Note that the conference is designed for individuals who identify as African American.
-The public is welcome to attend the pop-up quilt show, “Deconstructing the Mammy Archetype Through African American Art Quiltwork” (Exhibition + Reception) on Friday, June 16, from 6:00 – 9:00 at The Fruit, 305 S Dillard St., Durham, NC.
+The public is welcome to attend the pop-up quilt show, Space and Time: Quilting Afrofuturism (Exhibition + Reception) on Friday, June 20, from 6:00–9:00 at The Durham Convention Center, Durham, NC.

 Kimberley Pierce Cartwright